 Transcription initiation in bacteria (E. coli) occurs as follows:

-- The AT hydrogen bonds within the -10 sequence are broken forming an open complex.
-The RNA polymerase core enzyme functions as the helicase that separates the two DNA strands at the -10 sequence.
+2. The AT hydrogen bonds within the -10 sequence are broken forming an open complex.
+The RNA polymerase core enzyme is the DNA helicase that separates the two DNA strands at the -10 sequence.

-- A short RNA molecule is synthesized beginning at the +1 sequence; however, the RNA polymerase core enzyme is still tethered to σ factor.
+3. A short RNA molecule is synthesized beginning at the +1 sequence; however, the RNA polymerase core enzyme is still attached to σ factor.
 Sigma (σ) factor is still bound to the -10 and -35 DNA sequences.

 Key Questions